luizrabachini/TextTranslator/README.md

 ---------------------

 - Text Detection:
 Is based in work of Menglong Zhu on Literate PR2 architecture.
-A Android application, with contribution of Andrei Nagornyi, is available [here](https://github.com/dreamdragon/text-detection).
+An Android application, with contribution of Andrei Nagornyi, is available [here](https://github.com/dreamdragon/text-detection).

 - Text Extraction:
 The character recognition is executed by [Tesseract OCR](https://code.google.com/p/tesseract-ocr/), created by Ray Smith.
 To embed it in the application was used [tess-two](https://github.com/rmtheis/tess-two), developed by Robert Theis.